MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P07-Updating-Post-Model/content.md

 In fact, if we did not plan to collect these variables from the JSON, we would not need to create any **coding keys**.

 Also, there are cases where you simply what to rename the property differently, such as for the `previewImageUrl`.
-We'll create a coding key for that as well:
+We'll create a coding key for that as well and put it in our `Post: Decodable` extension:

 > [action]
 > Add a CodingKey for the preview image.